This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Although some children with cerebral palsy will grow up and find gainful employment without the need for assistance, others may have limited abilities that allow them to obtain insurance.

-Social security can also provide Supplemental Security Income (SSI), which helps people with disabilities with things such as house payments, living costs, heating and energy bills, and general miscellaneous expenses.
+Social Security can also provide Supplemental Security Income (SSI), which helps people with disabilities and low income with house payments, living costs, heating and energy bills, and general miscellaneous expenses.

-There are numerous different types of educational plans that can assist children with their individualized needs, including:
+Several different types of educational plans can assist children with their individualized needs, including:

 - Individualized Family Service Plans (IFSP)